brettle/meteor-accounts-login-state/README.md

 username or an email.
 The second considers the user signed up if they have logged in with any 3rd party service configured with `service-configuration`.

-If you create guest users by using `accounts-password` to create users with random passwords and `profile.guest = true` you might add an interceptor like
+Here is an example of adding an interceptor.
+Let's say you create guest users by using `accounts-password` to create users with random passwords and you set `profile.guest = true`.
+You could add an interceptor to treat those users as not signed up by running the following code on the server:
-this:

 ```javascript
 LoginState.addSignedUpInterceptor(function (u) {